Riscombe Farm, Exmoor – A Short History

-Over the years we have continued to upgrade the cottages, the outbuildings and the farmhouse.
-We rebuilt the workshop in late 2004/early 2005 adding a games room and laundry, and in late 2008/early 2009, we renovated the whole stable block and moved the games room, laundry and tack room.
-In 2011, we installed photovoltaic panels on the stable block and in late 2013 we installed a biomass boiler system in the stable block which supplies all the heating and hot water for the cottages, farmhouse and outbuildings (see more details on how we are trying to be environmentally friendly).
-In 2014 we concentrated on renovating the farmhouse, and an extension was added to the west end of the farmhouse in early 2016.
+Over the years there were upgrades to the cottages, the outbuildings and the farmhouse.
+The workshop was rebuilt in late 2004/early 2005, adding a games room and laundry, and in late 2008/early 2009, the whole stable block was renovated and the games room, laundry and tack room were moved.
+In 2011, the photovoltaic panels were installed on the stable block and in late 2013 a biomass boiler system was installed in the stable block which supplies all the heating and hot water for the cottages, farmhouse and outbuildings (see more details on being environmentally friendly).
+In 2014 the farmhouse was renovated, and an extension was added to the west end in early 2016.
 Also in 2016, the wooden railings on the steps up to the main entrance doors of Bracken and Heather Cottages were replaced by iron railings made by Brian Hobbs & Sons blacksmiths from Minehead – and these include a lovely hen and cockerel design.
 Similar railings and a matching gate were installed on the steps leading down to the garden of Heather Cottage in 2018 this time made by Pete Henson of Exmoor Welding, Wheddon Cross.

 Laurence Meynell, in his book, “Exmoor” (published in 1953), describes Riscombe farmhouse and its surroundings as “typical” and, in fact, the “essence” of Exmoor.